-- ECI employed 10 students during the summer of 2015, 16 students during the fall, and 12 during the spring semester due to the Dean providing additional employment slots to provide support to each director via a research assistant.
-The IP was allowed admin students as well. - ECI increased its number of student workers by becoming an externship placement for students enrolled in the externship via the Experiential Learning Department and receiving course credits.
-ECI's externship opportunities include Bankruptcy, Legislative, Innocence Project and Property.
+- ECI employed 17 student researchers

+and clinicians during the spring semester

+due to the Dean providing additional

+employment slots to provide support to

+each director via a research assistant.
+12

+students worked at ECI during the Summer

+and 16 in the Fall.
+The IP was allowed

+admin students as well.

+- ECI increased its number of student

+workers by becoming an externship

+placement for students enrolled in the

+Externship course via the Experiential

+Learning Department for which they

+receive course credits.
+ECI's externship

+opportunities include Bankruptcy,

+Legislative, Innocence Project and

+Property.